FAIR-Chem/fairchem/DATASET.md

-# Open Catalyst 2020 (OC20) Dataset download
+# Open Catalyst 2020 (OC20) Dataset

 *NOTE: Data files for all tasks / splits were updated on Feb 10, 2021 due to minor bugs (affecting < 1% of the data) in earlier versions.
 If you downloaded data before Feb 10, 2021, please re-download the data.*

 This page summarizes the dataset download links for S2EF and IS2RE/IS2RS tasks and various splits.
 The main project website is https://opencatalystproject.org/

 ## Structure to Energy and Forces (S2EF) task